gopro/labs/docs/control/notes/README.md

 ## MAX2

+### 1.30.70 - March 17, 2026

+- Added DIxx or DI01 to DI99 for 1 to 99m Distancement preset names
+- Added $WBLC=1 and wC for white balance lock NOW, where recording on not.
+To scan while recording use *QRDR=1
+- Added $DPTW=x Depth Wait for a stable stitch after x seconds
+- Added $NROT=1 No Rotation EIS on 360 captures (used for 3D applications.)
+- Fixed DIST distance Laps for 360 TLV and NLV captures
+- Fixed Bxxx preset name for bitrate control wasn't 100% working

 ### 1.22.70 - December 1, 2025

 - Added $WBLC=1 and wC for white balance lock NOW, where recording on not.
 To scan while recording use *QRDR=1